Yates Racing: Car No. 28 history

-After Allison's death Robby Gordon drove at Talladega later in July and Lake Speed drove in the next three races.
+After Allison's death, Robby Gordon drove at Talladega later in July and Lake Speed drove in the next three races.
 Ernie Irvan was then brought over from Morgan-McClure Motorsports to become Allison's permanent replacement.
 Irvan took over on Labor Day weekend at Darlington, winning at Charlotte and Martinsville before the season concluded.

-In 1994, tragedy again struck the #28 team.
+In 1994, tragedy again struck the No. 28 team.
 After winning three races, Irvan crashed heavily in a practice session at Michigan and suffered life-threatening injuries.
 He would not race again in 1994 and it was uncertain whether he would ever return to racing.
 In the meantime, Kenny Wallace was brought in to take over the Havoline Ford for the remainder of the 1994 season.